Suzuki Aerio: Hatchback

-Changhe Suzuki Liana
+Changhe-Suzuki Liana

-Changhe-Suzuki in China released a new 1.4-litre Liana hatchback in October 2010, called Liana a+, which has been sold alongside 1.6-litre versions.
+Changhe-Suzuki in China released a new 1.4-litre Liana hatchback in October 2010, called the Liana a+, which has been sold alongside 1.6-litre versions.
 Prior to 2013, the Liana retained the same styling as the international version.
 The Liana was facelifted for sedan and hatchback models with styling unique to China in April 2013.